• Share this on:

 Tips:

-• Read more about GOTS, OEKO-TEX and the EU Ecolabel in the ITC Standards Map.
+• Read more about GOTS, OEKO-TEX Standard 100, Made in Green and the EU Ecolabel in the ITC Standards Map.

-2. Through what channels can you get blankets and throws on the European market?
+2. Through which channels can you get blankets and throws on the European market?

 Source: Globally Cool, GO!
 Good Opportunity & Remco Kemper